-I did my first ever no spend month in January of this year.
-It was right after the holidays and I felt like I bled money the whole month of December, and I needed to regroup.
+When I did my first ever no spend month, it was right after the holidays and I felt like I bled money the whole month of December, and I needed to regroup.

 So I restricted my spending for the entire month of January and was happy at the amount of money I saved.